View Case Study

 Problem

-Old dashboard
+Old bootstrap dashboard

-The system
+new system

 DARK MODE